What Happens When a Community Leverages Technology to Guide a Unique Resident Experience?

 How can you use technology to collect ongoing, interactive data while building resident trust?

 Ask easy-to-answer questions through a familiar device—the television—frequently.
-Using a television to collect information, allows you to ask non-intrusive, yet personalized, questions regularly that residents can answer when it’s convenient for them.
+Using a television to collect information, allows you to ask non-intrusive, yet personalized questions regularly that residents can answer when convenient for them.

 Ask simple questions initially that build confidence and trust with the process.
 Ask a variety of questions to create a true resident profile for the staff, while allowing the residents to share information that helps them too.
 Build up to more personal questions that help the resident share true feelings.
 Data categories could include: